Ada-Developers-Academy/core-unit-3/algorithmic-strategies/divide-and-conquer.md

 If we don't find the value, we determine whether it would be in the left or right half of the array by seeing whether it is smaller or larger than the middle element.
 Then we perform a binary search on the selected half.

 If at any point, we end up with an empty range, we know the value was not in the array, and we can return a result indicating the value was not found, such as `None`.
+Other variations of binary search may return the index of where the value _should_ have been, but as a negative value to indicate that it was missing.

 Each recursion divides the array in half and performs the binary search on a smaller subproblem.